Data Expedition, Inc. ®

 DEI generally recommends that all installations of a product be updated with each new release.
 However, this may not be practical for large deployments.
 Check the ChangeLog to see which components have been updated to assess how you should distribute new updates.
 For example, if only the server component of a product has been updated, there may be no need to distribute new clients.

 Since newer servers are generally backward compatible to older clients (see above), existing client users can take their time in updating their software.
 Older clients may not have access to all the latest features, but they should continue to work with newer servers.
-Just make sure they are updated prior to seeking technical support for them.
+Just make sure they are updated prior to seeking technical assistance for them.

 Where to Get an Update